The science of numbers and the art of calculation depend upon the pure intelligence in the attainment of pure truth.

 Most of us however have grown up thinking we're supposed to do arithmetic with pencil and paperwhich is itself a calculator.
 Those written methods give us answers, and so we are relieved of understanding.
 The very namesaddition, subtraction, multiplication, divisionhave become the names of written methods.
 To "subtract" 75 from 102 has come to mean: Write 75 under 102, draw a line,

 and do the method.

 But the calculator has changed all that.
 Therefore we can now do more than teach those rules.
 They will be found here, but my purpose is to rescue arithmetic from much of their crippling effect.

 (To find the difference between 75 and 102—what number must we add to 75 to get 102?
 "75 plus 25 is 100, plus 2 is 102.
 27.")

-I say in fact that we're supposed to do arithmetic by speaking.
+I say in fact that we're supposed to do arithmetic mentally.
 It is that which distinguishes arithmetic from algebra, which is a written skill.
 We may use a calculator, electronic or written, when mental calculation is too difficult.
 But the teaching of arithmetic can now invite number-sense, which can only be expressed in words.
 It is only with our spoken language that we show that we understand anything.